decarlof/MSI-HBCU/README.rst

 This python code finds the match (intersection) between two list.

 It supports fuzzy match, to handle misspelling or typing errors.
-The result include a probability match score (0-100 with 100 equal to perfect match)
+The result includes the Levenshtein distance between the two strings under comparison (100 is perfect match)

 Example searching for::